ahdinosaur/blog.mikey.nz/source/_posts/parenting.md

 Reading a book is an age-dependent activity.
 So far I've learned it helps to follow the cues from the little one on what they are engaged with.
 You don't need to read the actual words, you could just talk about the pictures on the page, see how they respond and make it up as you go.

-Our favorite books so far
+Our favorite books so far:

 - Dr Suess, always a classic
 - Author Julia Donaldson and illustrator Axel Scheffler
   - Together they made "The Gruffalo" and so many other great books
   - Axel Scheffler also illustrates a great series: "Pip and Posy"

-Now, with our almost 3-year-old, we're at the point where we can bring her to libraries, she can choose her own books, we can support her own curiousity.
+Now, with our almost 3-year-old, we're at the point where we can bring her to libraries, she can choose her own books (sometimes reaching the maximum limit of 20 books checked out at a time), we can support her own curiousity.
 Lately this means she loves books about dinosaurs and pre-historic beasts, who she says she wants to invite to our house for a cup of tea.

 ### Screen time